JohnTelford/iterate/src/team_develop.md

 # Team - Develop

-- Translates the Define and Design teams processes into website pages
+- The Develop team translates the Define and Design teams processes into website pages

 - Uses development languages to create website material such as text, graphics, and abstract logical structures.
 These languages are nonhuman, and strict

 - Configures and uses website development tools

-#### Develop - Prerequisites
+## Develop - Prerequisites

 - Decisions about resources required to transform the Define and Design work into a website and infrastructure